ONSAS/ONSAS/docs/src/creatingModels.md

  1. `numericalMethod`
  1. `otherParams`

 Each struct has its own _fields_ with specific names, used to store each corresponding property or information.
 Each field is obtained or assigned using _structName.fieldName_.
 A description of each struct and its fields follows at next.
+It is highly recommended to read the current sectiong following one of the examples presented in the documentation.

 ## The `materials` struct

 The materials struct contains the information of the material behavior considered for each element.

-### `material.hyperElasModel`
+### `material.modelName`

-This is a cell array with the string-names of the material models used, the options for these names are:
+This is field contains a string of the material model used to compute the internal forces of the structure.
+The models implemented in ONSAS are:

- * `'linearElastic'`: for linear behavior in small strains and displacements.
+ * `'elastic-linear'`: used for linear behavior with small strains and small displacements.
 The scalar parameters of this model are $p_1=E$ the Young modulus and $p_2=\nu$ the Poisson's ratio.

- * `'SVK'`: for a Saint-Venant-Kirchhoff material where the parameters $p_1$ and $p_2$ are the Lamé parameters and $\textbf{E}$ is the Green-Lagrange strain tensor, with the strain-energy density function given by
+ * `'elastic-SVK'`: used for a Saint-Venant-Kirchhoff material where the parameters $p_1$ and $p_2$ are the Lamé parameters with the strain-energy density function given by the following equation (where $\textbf{E}$ is the Green-Lagrange strain tensor)
 ```math
 \Psi( \textbf{E} ) = \frac{p_1}{2} tr(\textbf{E})^2 + p_2 tr(\textbf{E}^2)
 \quad